-Transmission lines are wires that are not short compared to the wavelength.
+Transmission lines are wires that are not short compared to the wavelength, i.e., they cannot be treated by circuit theory.
 The wavelength is given by $\lambda = c/f$ where c is the speed of light in the medium surrounding the wires and f is the frequency.
+We are only allowed to use circuit theory if the length of the wire is much shorter than λ , $\ell \ll \lambda$.

-The signals propagating along a line can be expressed in terms of the voltage between the wires and current in the wires.
+There are two views of a transmission line that we apply in this chapter.
+The first is to view the signals as waves of voltage and current that propagate along the line.
 This leads to the scalar wave equation for the voltage (or current).
-The signal can also be described as electromagnetic waves that are bound to the wires.
-To find the electromagnetic fields we have to solve the Maxwell equations with appropriate boundary conditions.
-The two views lead to the same results but in most cases it is more convenient to use the equations for voltage and current rather than the Maxwell equations.
+The other is to consider the waves to be electromagnetic waves that are bound to the wires.
+We have to solve the Maxwell equations with appropriate boundary conditions to get the electromagnetic fields.
+That means that we have to solve the vector wave equation for the electric (or magnetic) field.
+The two views lead to the same results.
+In most cases it is more convenient to use the equations for voltage and current rather than the Maxwell equations.